 The journey didn't stop there for C-Unit.
-Mike Bohn, athletic director, announced that instead of 50 fans, he would be taking 200 to the NCAA Tournament in New Mexico.
+Then-athletic director Mike Bohn announced that instead of 50 fans, he would be taking 200 to the NCAA Tournament in New Mexico.
 Together the Buff fans travelled by bus to Albuquerque, N.M.
-In the first round, the Buffs escaped with a victory over UNLV, but came to a season-ending halt when the Buffaloes were defeated by Baylor.
+In the first round, the Buffs defeated UNLV.